01 of 05

-Sheet vinyl... comes in wide rolls.
-The style shown here, Armstrong Sedona Morning Mauve, comes in 12 foot wide rolls and has what Armstrong calls CushionStep--an extra layer of cushion to combat that "hard feeling" that sheet and tile vinyl tend to have.
+Sheet vinyl comes in... wide rolls.
+The style is shown here, Armstrong Sedona Morning Mauve, comes in 12 foot wide rolls and has what Armstrong calls CushionStep—an extra layer of cushion to combat that "hard feeling" that sheet and tile vinyl tend to have.

 Because of the unwieldy sheet vinyl rolls and difficulty of installation, sheet vinyl is best left in the hands of pro installers.Continue to 3 of 5 below.

 Vinyl tile is the perfect do-it-yourself project for your kitchen floor.
 Available in classic 12'x12' sizes (and even up to 18'x18'), tile vinyl can be easily installed simply by peeling off the back "paper" and sticking the tile to the floor.
 Other vinyl tile flooring may require separate adhesive.

 In recent years, tile vinyl floor has come a long way since the days of ugly, basic black, white, or (badly done) faux stone tiles.
 Now, tile vinyl has richer, deeper colors... and more realistic textures.
 Not only that, but the self-adhesive tile stick better and stay in place longer, with fewer curling edges.